 The 2014 water year (Oct.
 1, 2013 through Sept.
-30, 2104) has been one of the driest in decades and follows two consecutive dry years throughout the state.
-With two-thirds of the rainy season now behind us, DWR says there is little chance of recovering reservoir storage this year.
+30, 2104) is on track to be the third-driest on record and follows two consecutive dry years throughout the state.
+With the rainy season winding down, DWR says there is little chance of recovering reservoir storage this year.

 Gov. Jerry Brown declared a drought emergency for the state Jan.
 17 and directed state officials to take all necessary actions to prepare for drought conditions.
 The governor's drought declaration came with a call for all Californians to do all they can to reduce water use 20%.